Brian Epstein: Dismissal of Pete Best

 With the band's lineup now solidified, Epstein had his solicitor draw up a new management contract for the Beatles.

 Beatles last official live appearance in the UK

 The Beatles made their last official live appearance in Britain on 1 May 1966, at the NME Annual Poll-Winners' All-Star Concert at the Empire Pool, Wembley Park.
-Although the concert was televised, the cameras were switched off while the Beatles played, because Brian Epstein and ABC TV had failed to agree over terms.
+Although the concert was televised, the cameras were switched off while the Beatles played, because Epstein and ABC TV had failed to agree over terms.
 They were filmed receiving their awards, however.

 After Candlestick Park

 The Beatles' hectic schedule kept Epstein very busy between 1963 and 1965 with touring plus television and film work.
 Their last live concert was at Candlestick Park in San Francisco on 29 August 1966, and Epstein's management duties then changed to reflect the changing nature of their career.
 He pressured them to continue touring, but they steadfastly refused.